Gluckstadt, Mississippi: History

-In 2021, the Mississippi Supreme Court ruled that Gluckstadt may incorporate into Mississippi's newest city.
-The new city is represented by Mayor Walter Morrison IV and Aldermen Jayce Powell, Lisa Williams, John Taylor, Miya Warfield Bates and Wesley Slay.
+On January 31, 2017, the required two-thirds of qualified electors in the area to be incorporated filed for the incorporation of Gluckstadt.
+Subsequently, the neighboring city of Canton filed an annexation petition that included some of the territory covered by the incorporation petition of Gluckstadt, putting the incorporation on hold as it worked it way through the courts.
+In 2021, the Mississippi Supreme Court ruled that Gluckstadt could incorporate into Mississippi's newest city.
+The new city was initially represented by Mayor Walter Morrison IV and Aldermen Jayce Powell, Lisa Williams, John Taylor, Miya Warfield Bates and Wesley Slay, who were appointed by the Secretary of State of Mississippi.
+Gluckstadt held its first municipal general election in 2025.

+Geography

+Gluckstadt is 8 mi south of Canton, 5 mi north of Madison, and 17 mi north of downtown Jackson, the state capital.
+Interstate 55 passes through the center of Gluckstadt, with access from Exit 112 (Gluckstadt Road).
+U.S. Route 51 passes through the east side of Gluckstadt, providing a direct route to the centers of Madison and Canton.

+According to the U.S. Census Bureau, the city of Gluckstadt has a total area of 9.0 sqmi, of which 8.8 sqmi are land and 0.2 sqmi, or 2.20%, are water.
+The city is drained by Bear Creek and its tributaries.
+Bear Creek flows northeast, then northwest to the Big Black River at the Yazoo County border.

 Demographics

 2020 census

 As of the 2020 United States Census, there were 3,208 people.

 Education

 Public education for most of the city is provided by the Madison County School District.

-The city is served by two elementary schools (grades K-5), Madison Crossing and Mannsdale, by Germantown Middle School (grades 6-8), and by Germantown High School (grades 9-12).
+The city is served by two elementary schools (grades K-5): Madison Crossing and Mannsdale, by Germantown Middle School (grades 6–8), and by Germantown High School (grades 9–12).
 In 2009, Madison County School District granted Gluckstadt a high school when Madison Central became overcrowded.
 Before the establishment of Germantown High, Madison Crossing Elementary, Mannsdale Elementary, and Germantown Middle were feeder schools to Madison Central.

 A section of the city is part of the Canton School District.

 Subdivisions

 Gluckstadt has 50 subdivisions: 25 for Mannsdale Elementary and 25 for Madison Crossing Elementary.